History

 The high end 8-core machine has 2 x quad core CPUs and 8 memory

-sockets, each capable of taking a 4GB module for 32GB total.
+sockets, each capable of taking an 8GB module for 64GB total.

 Apple's own specifications for this Mac can be found here.